TZstatsADS/Spring2019-Proj4-group-12/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 + Li, Xuewei: Complete the algorithm of probability scoring with context and apply Good-Turing method.
 Debug the error evaluation part.
-+ Li, Yuqiao: Discuss and complete the algorithm of probability scoring with context.
++ Li, Yuqiao: Discuss method of cleaning text.
+Apply bigram to text and complete the algorithm of probability scoring with context.
 + Wang, Jingwen: Complete the algorithm of probability scoring without context.
 Write the algorithm to conduct the final scoring and to apply the correction on `tesseract_vec`.
 Worked on presentation (presenter assigned) and write the `ReadMe` of this project.
 + Yang, Zeyu: Implement the error detection algorithm, generate the possible candidates, compute the prior probability in error correction part, implement the error evaluation